-If you’re anything like me, you probably heard of hemp hearts – aaaand had absolutely no idea what they were.
-I’ve been eating them for years now so they’re a pantry staple for me at this point but I wanted to add some clarity for anyone else new to this health food must.
+I’ve been eating them for years now and they’re a pantry staple at our house.
+I wanted to add some clarity for anyone else new to this health food super food on what hemp hearts are, why to eat them and how.

-What are hemp hearts
+What are hemp hearts?

-Hemp heart benefits and nutrition
+Hemp heart health benefits and nutrition

-- High protein
+- A complete protein source

 - Low carb